yswang837/yswang837.github.io/content/docs/example/architect-exam/3.14-专业英语/_index.md

 - 原文

-&emsp;&emsp;Designing the data storage architecture is an important activity in system design.There are two main types of data storage formats: files and databases.
+&emsp;&emsp;Designing the data storage architecture is an important activity in system design.
+There are two main types of data storage formats: files and databases.
 Files are electronic of data that have been optimized to perform a particular transaction.
-There are several types of files that differ in the way they are used to support an application.Master files store core information that is important to the business and , more specifically , to the application , such as order information or customer mailing information .
-Audit files contain static values , such as a list of valid codes or the names of cities.
+There are several types of files that differ in the way they are used to support an application.(71)store core information that is important to the business and , more specifically , to the application , such as order information or customer mailing information .
+(72)contain static values , such as a list of valid codes or the names of cities .
 Typically, the list is used for validation.
 A database is a collection of groupings of information that are related to each other in some way.
-There are many different types of databases that exist on the market today.
-Legacy database is given to those databases which are based on older, sometimes outdated technology that is seldom used to develop new applications .
-Hierarchical database are collections of records that are related to each other through pointers.
-In relational database, referential integrity can be used in ensuring that values linking the tables together through the primary and foreign keys are valid and correctly synchronized.
+There are many different types of databases that exist on the market today.(73)is given to those databases which are based on older , sometimes outdated technology that is seldom used to develop new applications .
+(74)are collections of records that are related to each other through pointers In relational database , (75)can be used in ensuring that values linking the tables together through the primary and foreign keys are valid and correctly synchronized.

+(71)&emsp;A.Master files&emsp;B.Look-up files.&emsp;C.Transaction files &emsp;D.History files

+(72)&emsp;A.Master files&emsp;B.Look-up files&emsp;C.Audit files&emsp;D.History files

+(73)&emsp;A.Legacy database&emsp;B.Backup database&emsp;C. Multidimensional database&emsp;D. Workgroup database

+(74)&emsp;A.Hierarchical database&emsp;B. Workgroup database&emsp;C. Linked table database&emsp;D. Network database

+(75)&emsp;A.identifying relationships&emsp;B. normalization&emsp;C.referential integrity&emsp;D.store procedure

 - 翻译